IreneKilgannon/pands-project/README.md

 |![PWvsPL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Petal%20Length.png)|![PWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Length.png)|
 |![PWvsSW](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Width.png)|![SWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Sepal%20Width_vs_Sepal%20Length.png)|

-The scatter plots demonstrate clearly that _Iris setosa_ is a distict cluster.
+The scatter plots demonstrate clearly that _Iris setosa_ is a distinct cluster.
 It does not overlap with with _Iris versicolor_ or _Iris virginica_ in any of the scatter plots.
 It is important to always cross check what appears to be an outlier in the scatter plot with the box plot.
-What I thought was an obvious outlier in the scatter plot for _Iris setosa_ with a sepal width at 2.3 cm, is in the box plot the minimium value in the sepal width range for _Iris setosa_!
+What I thought was an obvious outlier in the scatter plot for _Iris setosa_ with a sepal width at approx 2.3 cm, is in the box plot the minimium value in the sepal width range for _Iris setosa_!

 The clusters of _Iris versicolor_ and _Iris virginica_ overlap in all the scatter plots.
 In the plot of sepal length vs sepal width there is a significant amount of overlap.
-The least amount of overlap appears to be in the scatterplots between petal length and petal width and between petal width and sepal width.
+The least amount of overlap appears to be in the scatter plots between petal length and petal width and between petal width and sepal width.
 One widely used technique for classification in machine learning is called [K-nearest neighbours(KNN)](https://www.datacamp.com/tutorial/k-nearest-neighbor-classification-scikit-learn).
 The K-nearest neighbours algorithm looks at the nearest data points to the data point of interest and decides which cluster the data point belongs to.
 Minimising the overlap of clusters will improve the chance of correct cluster assignment.

 ![Pair plot](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Pair_plot.png)

-#### Any Other Analysis ####
+## Any Other Analysis

 ## Correlation Analysis